linorobot/linorobot2/README.md

 ## Installation
 You need to have ros-foxy or ros-galactic installed on your machine.
-If you haven't installed ROS2 yet, you can use this [installer](https://github.com/linorobot/ros2me) script (works on x86 and ARM based dev board ie. Raspberry Pi4/Nvidia Jetson Series).
+If you haven't installed ROS2 yet, you can use this [installer](https://github.com/linorobot/ros2me) script (works on x86 and ARM based dev boards ie. Raspberry Pi4/Nvidia Jetson Series).

 1. Install micro-ROS and its dependencies